SKPVenkataSDeepthi/Catastrophic-Wildfire-Prevention-Consortium-CWPC-at-CrowdDoing/Donate Feature/README.md

 ## 🌍 Closing Thoughts

-This project goes beyond optimizing a donation flow — it reimagines how technology can enable **trust, accessibility, and global impact**.
+This project goes beyond optimizing a donation flow, it reimagines how technology can enable **trust, accessibility, and global impact**.

-By combining **AI-driven assistance, data analytics, and seamless payment experiences**, the Donate feature becomes more than a transaction — it becomes a meaningful connection between people and purpose.
+By combining **AI-driven assistance, data analytics, and seamless payment experiences**, the Donate feature becomes more than a transaction, it becomes a meaningful connection between people and purpose.

 > Every donation is data.
 Every insight is impact.
 Every improvement helps protect our planet. 🌱🔥